jacque1ine/spring-pulsar/README.md

 ````

-#### How I fixed:
+### How I fixed:
-To get a Kubernetes pod to access a service (Apache Pulsar in this case) running locally on a machine:
+To get a Kubernetes pod to access a container running locally on a machine:

 **Docker Containers and Host Network:**